AnviMittal/cse15l-lab-reports/lab-report-3-week-6.md

 **Setting up Github Access from `ieng6`**

 In order to set up github access from the command line, we need to set up a token-based login mechanism like `SSH Keys`.
 Follow this [tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to be able to use commands like `git push` directly from the command line.
+You’ll know you’ve succeeded whenyou can use `git push origin main` after committing to push your changes to Githubfrom the command line.

 It should look something like-
 ![Image](github.png)